oneaudit/openpoc/README.md

 > Update schedule: every 24 hours
 ```

 One issue with this source is that some exploits are not linked to a CVE, or the linked CVE is not properly formatted.
 This affects a small part of their database (<1%).
-This project attempts to address that by using multiple sources to indirectly fetch and parse the exploit database.

 ## In The Wild API 🫏